-Minimum Required Role: Cluster Administrator (also provided by Full Administrator)
+Minimum Required Role: Cluster Administrator (also provided by Full Administrator) This feature is not available when using Cloudera Manager to manage Data Hub clusters.

-- 1. Configure the Upgrade Domains for all hosts: - a) Click HostsAll Hosts. - b) Select the hosts you want to add to an Upgrade Domain. - c) Click Actions for SelectedAssign Upgrade Domain - d) Enter the name of the Upgrade Domain in the New Upgrade Domain field. - e) Click the Confirm button. - 2.
-Set the HDFS Block Replica Placement Policy: - a) Open the Cloudera Manager Admin Console. - b) Go to the HDFS service for the cluster. - c) Click the Configuration tab. - d) Search for the HDFS Block Replica Placement Policy configuration parameter. - e) Select Upgrade Domains. - f) Click Save Changes.
+- 1. Configure the Upgrade Domains for all hosts: - a) Click HostsAll Hosts. - b) Select the hosts you want to add to an Upgrade Domain. - c) Click Actions for SelectedAssign Upgrade Domain - d) Enter the name of the Upgrade Domain in the New Upgrade Domain field. - e) Click the Confirm button.

+- 2. Set the HDFS Block Replica Placement Policy:

+- a) Open the Cloudera Manager Admin Console.

+- b) Go to the HDFS service for the cluster.

+- c) Click the Configuration tab.

+- d) Search for the HDFS Block Replica Placement Policy configuration parameter.

+- e) Select Upgrade Domains.

+- f) Click Save Changes.